 No matter where they live in the world, a disabled child experiences struggles that many of us will never have to face.
 In Nepal, these difficulties are compounded by the rugged terrain, the remoteness of villages, and poverty.
 A disabled child in Nepal cannot go to school or help in the fields.
 There is no place for these children, and no future.
 Often, they are left alone in dark rooms, ostracized, or even sold to circuses where they live a short life of humiliation.

 Dr. Banskota makes sure that children from all over the country get the treatment they need to become fully functioning members of society.
 Because of Nepal’s limited roadways, medical teams from the HRDC travel by foot and mule to reach remote villages where children need care.
 After treatment, children receive comprehensive rehabilitation plans to ensure that they fully recover.
 The HRDC even has an in-house prosthetic unit for patients who need prosthetic limbs.

 Since Dr. Banskota was first honored by World of Children in 2011, HRDC has conducted over 100,000 consultations and performed 5,000 surgeries.
 HRDC has secured a partnership with UNICEF to work in three remote districts of Nepal – bringing specialized medical care to some of the country’s most vulnerable children.
-Last spring, Dr. Banskota and HRDC’s response to the devastating earthquake was swift and decisive.
+In the spring of 2015, Dr. Banskota and HRDC’s response to the devastating earthquake was swift and decisive.
 HRDC began surveying damages and reaching out to victims to offer help within 24 hours of the devastating quake.
-In partnership with another local hospital, HRDC has helped hundreds of earthquake survivors in the last 9 months.
+In partnership with another local hospital, HRDC helped hundreds of earthquake survivors.